-Plus, while knowledge and science are relatively easy to obtain online, the real-world applications are a bit tricker.
-This is where trolls tend to come unstuck.
+Plus, whilst knowledge and science are quite easy to acquire online, the practical applications in the real world are a bit more challenging.
+This is when trolls run into difficulties.

 So let's get into it….

 What is an eaa supplement?